 “The camp commander will be responsible to the senior prisoner or designated internee for maintaining his command intact.”

 They were also told to stay in the camp.
 After this, the Japanese guards soon disappeared from the camp.
 The POWs found a warehouse with Red Cross packages and distributed the packages to the entire camp.
 One day, George Weller, a reporter for the Chicago Daily News entered the camp.
 He told the POWs that there were American troops on Honshu.
 Les was in the group of POWs left the camp and made contact with them while the rest of the men remained in the camp.
 He and the other men were taken to the Dejima Docks at Nagasaki.
 There, they were stripped of their clothing which was burned, deloused, showered, and issued new clothes before they boarded a hospital ship and received medical examinations that determined who would remain on the ship, who would be flown to the States, and who would be returned to Manila for more medical treatment.

 His family received this message from the War Department.

 “Mr. Gus Tenenberg: The secretary of war has asked me to inform you that your son, Pvt.
 Lester I. Tenenberg was returned to military control Aug.
 13 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.

 “E. F. Witsell

 Acting Adjutant General of the Army”

 After he retired, he wrote the controversial book My Hitch in Hell about his time as a POW.
+Many of the members of B Company stated it was fiction.
 Lester Tenney passed away in Carlsbad, California, on February 24, 2017.
 He was the last surviving National Guard member of B Company and possibly the last surviving member of the company.